vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

 Also note that for all of the tasks below, you need to select the type of task with `--type psutils`.

+### Task Environment

+For any task, if you have a variable exporter to the environment that starts with `WATCHMENV_`, it will be found and added to the result.
+For example, `WATCHMENV_result_id=123` will be saved to the results dictionary with key "result_id" set to "123."

 ### Return Values

 All of the return values here will be dictionaries, meaning appropriate to export to json.